simple-last-fm-scrobbler/sls/README.md

 Apps
 ----

+WARNING!
+Some android devices have special battery settings that will disable SLS scrobbling entirely or just when SLS is closed.
+[Example](http://developer.sonymobile.com/2013/04/03/how-sonys-battery-stamina-mode-works/)
 Please note that some of the following applications require changing their default settings to enable scrobbling.

  * Default Android Music Player